-This crunchy and gooey triple threat grilled cheese uses gouda and sharp cheddar melted in between two parmesan encrusted grilled pieces of sourdough.
+My grilled cheese recipe is a crunchy and gooey sandwich that uses gouda and sharp cheddar melted in between two parmesan encrusted grilled pieces of sourdough.

 It is not good for your health, nor is it for the faint of heart.
 What always matters most?
 The taste… and this triple threat grilled cheese tastes insanely good.